The Complete Guide

 Phlebotomists also use soft skills to help calm people before their blood draws.
 A well-trained and skilled phlebotomist is able to keep up with the pressures of working in a fast-paced environment, and yet still keep a calm demeanor to help ease patient anxiety.

-These professionals are a very important part of the healthcare team.
-No wonder demand for phlebotomy technicians is booming!
+If you fully understand the tasks above, then you know that professionals are a very important part of the healthcare team, directly assisting in patient care and thereby, ensuring a smooth workflow throughout the day.
+No wonder the demand for phlebotomy technicians is booming!

 7 Reasons to Become a Phlebotomy Technician